Are You Ready to Visit a Hair Transplant Clinic? Try to Answer These 3 Questions First

 You may begin with typing “hair transplant near me” into the search bar, but we suggest a more stringent process.
 Along with the influx of high-tech new FUE machines on the market, plenty of inexperienced practitioners have begun to try their hand at transplant procedures.
 Technological advances allow digital or robotic equipment to help speed up and regulate the graft removal process to minimize scalp trauma and allow for much faster procedures.
 They have additional features to protect delicate grafts and increase survival rates.

 All of this is excellent as long as the equipment is handled by an experienced professional.
-These precision tools still require an artistic eye and the strategic planning of a hair transplant surgeon who’s performed hundreds and thousands of procedures.
+These precision tools still require an artistic eye and the strategic planning of a hair transplant surgeon who’s overseen hundreds or thousands of procedures.

 Have you ever seen hair transplant before and after photos that look fake?
 If a hairline forms an unrealistic hard edge, if plugs look like doll hairs placed in rows, if the strands don’t lie like natural hair in the growth direction you expect, then the whole effect appears “off”.
 Unfortunately, choosing an inexperienced practitioner can leave you with an expensive disappointment.
 You have a limited number of precious, transferrable grafts on your head.
 It’s essential that you choose the best hair transplant clinic that you can find to ensure that you’re under qualified care.
 Go for experience.